yeti-detective/flw1-playlist-23-24-starter/README.md

 # Playlist Project

-## Functions
+## Planning & Functions
-**Objective**: Get started with the project, understand the inspiration behind it, and gather song data.
+**Goal #1**: Get started with the project, understand the inspiration behind it, and gather song data.

 ### Tasks:
 - [ ] **Setup**: Clone or Fork the [Starter Code](#link-to-starter-code).